elucidata/pulse/ReadMe.md

 type Updater<T> = Required<T> | ((v: T) => T)
 ```

 Updates a signal with a new value or partial value.
 If a function is provided as the updater, it receives the current value and should return the updated value.
-If an object is provided, it will be merged with the current value.
+If an object is returned, it will be merged with the current value.
 When reportChanges is set to true, the function returns an array of keys that were changed

 ## How is this different than (fill in the blank)